annadruzhinina/Trivia-Game-UI/README.md

 # Technical requirements

 - Render app in browser.
-Hosted on github pages
+Hosted on github pages;
-- Include seperate HTML/CSS/JavaScript files
+- Include seperate HTML/CSS/JavaScript files;
-- Use JavaScript for DOM manipulation
+- Use JavaScript for DOM manipulation;
-- Use semantic, valid markup for HTML and CSS (must pass validation without errors)
+- Use semantic, valid markup for HTML and CSS (must pass validation without errors);
+- Have properly indented HTML, CSS & JavaScript.
+In addition, vertical whitespace needs to be consistent;
+- No remaining dead and/or commented out code (code that will never be called);
+- Have functions and variables that are named sensibly.
+Remember, functions are typically named as verbs, and variables (data) are named as nouns;

 <a id="resources"></a>